-In Latin, the level at which you enter depends on whether you have taken Latin before.
-If you are a complete beginner, or have studied some Latin, you will enter our Level-1 class.
-Our Level-1 course offers the opportunity to study Latin intensively.
+The level at which you enter depends on whether you have taken Latin before.
+If you are a complete beginner, or have studied some Latin, you will enter our Level 1 class.

-In Level 2, you will have the opportunity to increase your knowledge of vocabulary and grammar, enabling you to translate passages of literary Latin into English.
-You will read works by a range of authors, and study literary and social contexts as well as language and style, developing your critical skills.
-You will go on to study a selection of Latin prose and verse texts.
+You will have the opportunity to increase your knowledge of vocabulary and grammar, enabling you to translate passages of literary Latin into English.
+You will read works by a range of authors, and study literary and social contexts as well as language and style, developing your critical skills, so that you may write well-argued and researched essays.

 Years 3 and 4

 If you progress to Honours (years 3 and 4) you will choose from a wide range of topics and study texts and genres in detail.
 Courses currently include:

 There is also the opportunity to start or continue the study of Greek.

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.